codex-storage/nim-codex/README.md

 The order of priority is the same as above: CLI options --> Environment variables --> Configuration file.

-Please check [documentation](https://docs.codex.storage/learn/run#configuration) for more information.
+Please check `build/storage --help` for more information.

-## Guides

-To get acquainted with Logos Storage, consider:
-* running the simple [Logos Storage Two-Client Test](https://docs.codex.storage/learn/local-two-client-test) for a start, and;

 ## API